 5.8.
 In the sample chamber, insert the assay Standard #1 tube, close the lid, and press ‘Read’.
 Remove the tube once the reading is completed (approximately 3 s) and repeat the same step for Standard #2.

 5.9.
-A sample screen is displayed after the completion of calibration process, then insert a sample tube and repeat step ‘5.8’.
+A sample screen is displayed after the completion of the calibration process, then insert a sample tube and repeat step ‘5.8’.
 The “sample screen” will then display a value that correspond to the concentration of the sample after dilution in the sample tube.

 5.10.
-For each sample, repeat step ‘5.9’, until all samples are read.
+For each sample repeat step ‘5.9’, until all samples are read.

 5.11.
 Use the following equation to calculate the actual concentration of the sample.